 Plus, a box full of recipe cards is just so handy.
 Searching through a box you wrote and organized yourself can be so much quicker than scrolling through an entire Pinterest board for something you pinned last year.
-It’s great inspiration for what to cook, so be sure to keep your recipe box in the kitchen at all times.
+It’s a great inspiration for what to cook, so be sure to keep your recipe box in the kitchen at all times.
 Here are the tips for getting started with recipe cards:

 - Write down only the recipes you make a lot: This cuts down on clutter in your recipe box.
 If you’ve made it before and would make it again, write it down.
 If it’s a magazine clipping or a recipe you’re only a little interested in, chuck it or somehow keep it separate from your faves.

 - Keep them accessible: You could try keeping them on the kitchen counter with my cookbooks.
-Sometimes it’s really great to not have to hunt down a beloved recipe in a cookbook or on the Internet!
+Sometimes it’s great to not have to hunt down a beloved recipe in a cookbook or on the Internet!

 - Be honest and thorough: Don’t you just hate it when people admit they omitted a ‘secret’ ingredient from a recipe they shared with you?
-Be honest and share your entire process so they can make it like you did.
+Be honest and share your entire process so they can make it as you did.

 - Write legibly: There’s nothing worse than guessing what someone’s messy handwriting says.
 The difference between a teaspoon and a tablespoon is huge!
 Don’t make me guess.